 I am a Mexico City native and I have been working for the Seattle School District since 2000.

 Speech Language Pathologistmncharbonnea@seattleschools.org

 I have been a school-based SLP since 2012.
 I spent my first five years in Federal Way Public Schools supporting middle school students, served as an SLP department lead for the district, and coached track and gymnastics.
 Eventually the commute became too much, so I decided to join the team at Seattle Public Schools, where I’ve supported students ages 3-21 at a variety of schools since 2017.
-When I’m not at school, I enjoy hiking, backpacking, paddle boarding, seeing live music, knitting, caring for my indoor plants, and relaxing with a good book.
+My favorite part of my job is finding ways to make speech fun, building relationships, and that moment where something clicks for a student.
+When I’m not at school, I enjoy hiking, backpacking, paddle boarding, seeing live music and Sounders matches, knitting, caring for my indoor plants, and relaxing with a good book and my cat.